Republic of China Air Force: Retreat to Taiwan

-ROCAF General HQ was established in June 1946.
-From 1946 to 1948, during the Chinese Civil War, the ROCAF participated in combat against the People's Liberation Army engaging in air-to-air combat on at least eleven occasions in the areas surrounding the Taiwan Strait.
-The ROCAF reportedly enjoyed a 31:1 kill ratio against the PLA.
-GHQ was evacuated to Taiwan along with the rest of the ROC Government in April 1949 following the Communist victory in the Chinese Civil War.
-The ROCAF assisted in halting the PLA advance at the Battle of Kuningtou on Kinmen the same year.
+From 1946 to 1948, during the Chinese Civil War, the ROCAF participated in combat against the People's Liberation Army, prior to the Retreat of the nationalist regime to Taiwan.
+The Air Force GHQ was evacuated to Taiwan along with the rest of the Republic of China Government in April 1949 following the defeat of the nationalist regime in the Chinese Civil War on mainland.
+Nevertheless, the ROCAF, particularly the P-51 aircraft fleet, provided effective assistance to the ROC ground forces in halting the PLA advance during the Battle of Kuningtou on Kinmen.